 Avoiding Deer While Driving | Holden, MO Accident

 Two Holden County, Missouri residents were injured early Monday morning in a collision with a deer.
-Rachel D. Wise, 36, who was driving on Southwest 1501 Road swerved to avoid a deer in the road, but lost control of her vehicle.
-According to the Missouri State Highway Patrol report, the vehicle drove off of the left side of the road, hit an embankment and turned over.
+Rachel D. Wise, 36, who was driving on Southwest 1501 Road swerved to avoid a deer in the road but lost control of her vehicle.
+According to the Missouri State Highway Patrol report, the vehicle drove off of the left side of the road, hit an embankment, and turned over.
 Our prayers go out to both individuals injured in this Holden County Missouri car accident.

 Preventative Tips for Avoiding Deer on the Roadway:

-1. Know when deer are most active, and are likely to be in the roadways.
+1. Know when deer are most active and are likely to be in the roadways.
 Deer are most likely to be in exposed areas near both dusk and dawn.
 Obviously, you may see them at other times in the day or night, but those are typically their peak hours to be present in exposed areas.

 2. Be a defensive driver.
 Slow down on the roads, and always observe the speed limit.
-The more conservative that you are with your vehicle’s speed, the more time you will have to brake if an animal runs into your path.
+The more conservative than you are with your vehicle’s speed, the more time you will have to brake if an animal runs into your path.